Cilley History, Family Crest & Coats of Arms

 - Jonathan Cilley (1802-1838), American politician, Representative from Maine 3rd District, 1837-38

-- John Cilley, American Democrat politician, Delegate to Democratic National Convention from North Carolina, 2004
+- John Cilley, American Democratic Party politician, Delegate to Democratic National Convention from North Carolina, 2004

-- Gordon H. Cilley, American Democrat politician, Candidate for U.S. Representative from Pennsylvania 8th District, 1924
+- Gordon H. Cilley, American Democratic Party politician, Candidate for U.S. Representative from Pennsylvania 8th District, 1924

 - G. Carroll Cilley, American Republican politician, Elected New Hampshire State House of Representatives from Concord 7th Ward 1956

 - Bradbury P. Cilley, American Republican politician, Postmaster at Manchester, New Hampshire, 1867-70

 - ...
 (Another 5 notables are available in all our PDF Extended History products and printed products wherever possible.)

 - ^ Lower, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.

 - ^ Hutchins, Fortescue, The History of Cornwall, from the Earliest Records and Traditions to the Present Time.
 London: William Penaluna, 1824.
 Print

 - ^ https://namecensus.com/most_common_surnames.htm